bseltz-cohesity/scripts/powershell/README.md

 ## Download the script

-Run these commands from PowerShell to download the script(s) into your current directory
+Run these commands from PowerShell to download the script(s) into your current directory:

 ```powershell
 # Download Commands